grame-cncm/faustdoc/src/tutorials/summation.md

 While the previous solution works very well with most signals, it can have potential accuracy problems on some pathological signals.
 To avoid these problems, we can use a fix-point encoding of the samples.
 Let's say that we want a sliding sum of 10 values between 0 and 1.
 We know that this sum will never exceed \(2^4\)​​​.
 We could therefore use up to 27 bits (31-4) to code the fractional part of values.

 The conversions are straightforward.
-To convert floating point values to fix point we can use the following expression : `*(2^27):int`.
-To convert back from fix point to floating point we can use the inverse expression : `float:/(2^27)`.
+To convert floating point values to fix point we can use the following expression: `*(2^27):int`.
+To convert back from fix point to floating point we can use the inverse expression: `float:/(2^27)`.

 We can now complete the definition of RMS.
-As we can see in the summation definition below, we first convert the samples to fixpoint, do the summation on integers, then convert the result back to floating-point.
+As we can see in the summation definition below, we first convert the samples to fixpoint, do the summation on integers, then convert the result back to floating-point:

 ```
 RMS(n) = S:M:R with {